tekknolagi/isdt/lecture-notes/2-vcs.md

 Let's discuss these two properties in detail:

+#### One commit per change
-Firstly, you should make each commit as small as you can while keeping it self-contained.
+You should make each commit as small as you can while keeping it self-contained.
 For code, "self-contained" means that a commit leaves the code in at least as good a state as it found it (e.g. it doesn't break things and rely on a subsequent commit to fix them) and expresses a complete idea (e.g. it doesn't add a comment without also adding the code that comment goes with).

 There are several reasons to follow this guideline: for one, Git allows you to move, delete, and/or reorder commits.
 These operations only make sense if each